GitDomHub/screeps/README.md

 - Tower only repair close structures, let a repairer handle the rest?
 - Tower only attack healers when less than 20 heal body parts or closer than 15 range
 - Tower first repair ramparts then containers, roads etc.?
-- Save maximum hits for structures to be repaired in memory
-- Focus healing on creep with lowest hit points
 - when attackers to big to kill, instead repair the structures that they attack. get structures that are within in range 5 of attackers and then repair those

 TowerCourier